 The purpose of a Review of Progress discussion is to review the student's progress over the previous six months and to discuss a plan of work for the coming six months.
 The academic regulations state that students are responsible for arranging separate times to discuss progress with supervisors and, if required, the Research Degree Coordinator or Research Education: Portfolio Leader.
 These meetings may be face-to-face, by telephone or by email.

-Academic regulations specify the procedures to be followed if the outcome of a student's review report is unsatisfactory or there are problems impeding progress.
+Academic regulations specify the procedures to be followed if the outcome of a student's review report is unsatisfactory or if there are problems impeding progress.

-It is your responsibility to ensure that the planning and review takes place on time by making appointments with your supervisor/s and the Research Degree Coordinator or Research Education Portfolio Leader.
+You need to ensure that the planning and review takes place on time by making appointments with your supervisor/s and the Research Degree Coordinator or Research Education: Portfolio Leader.